SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 the control flow.
 Of the three options, scores in the FLA option are the lowest, as it introduces more syntactical and control-flow changes by flattening the control flow.
-The failure causes remains the same as previously discussed.
+The failure causes remains the same as previously discussed.-->

 #### Experiment 3: Applications of SemDiff